sob/cookbook/source/recipes/corn-souffle.html.markdown

 1. Preheat oven to 350F
 1. Generously butter 1.5 or 2 quart round casserole dish
 1. Puree 1 cup of corn with butter and eggs in a blender or food processor
+1. In a large bowl mix flour and salt together.
+Add sour cream and mix thoroughly until the consistency is paste-like
+1. Add the corn/butter/egg mixture, and mix thoroughly
-1. Mix remaining ingredients in a medium bowl, add pureed mixture and mix well.
+1. Add remaining ingredients
-1. Pour into prepared pan and bake, uncovered, 50-60 minutes.
+1. Pour into prepared pan and bake, uncovered, 50-60 minutes

 This may be prepared a day in advance and reheated before serving.
 It also freezes beautifully; defrost before reheating.